mattjennings/svelte-phaser/docs/src/pages/components/arc.md

 # Arc

-Creates an "arc" shape.
+Renders an "arc" shape.
 This can be used for circles or semi-circles.

 # Usage